 By the end of the course students should be able to:

-Understand the importance and implications of the central issues of ancient philosophy within their historical context, the field of philosophy, and modern society;
+2. Understand the importance and implications of central issues of ancient philosophy within their historical context, the field of philosophy, and modern scholarly literature;

 Back to top